 You might not expect to find a winery in the heard of the city, yet Amigoni Urban Winery will introduce you to a variety of wines made from grapes grown about 45 minutes east of Kansas City.
 Beer tastings are available, too, in case you're traveling with someone who's vino-averse.

 Ready for an adventure off the beaten path?
-In Kansas City's Industrial East Bottom's district, a gem awaits: Local Pig, a locally owned butcher shop that offers steaks, chops, sausages, charcuterie and more.
+In Kansas City's River Market district, a gem awaits: Local Pig, a locally owned butcher shop that offers steaks, chops, sausages, charcuterie and more.
 You'll work up an appetite while you're there, so step next door for a sandwich at Pigwich, a food truck that's found a permanent home.
 Signature sandwiches are served seven days a week, and selections change often.

 Downtown Kansas City's Crossroads Arts District is the epicenter of Kansas City's creative community, and it's also home to some incredible restaurants.
 From authentic Italian dishes at Lidia's in the Freight House District, adjacent to the Crossroads and contemporary German cuisine at Affäre to fine dining at Michael Smith or late night eats at Town Topic, there's something for everyone.